United States–Venezuela relations: 19th century

-During the Spanish American wars of independence, the United States was officially neutral but permitted Spanish American agents to obtain weapons and supplies.
-With the reception of Manuel Torres in 1821, the Gran Colombia (present-day Panama, Colombia, Ecuador, northern Peru, Venezuela, western Guyana and northwest Brazil) became the first former Spanish colony recognized by the United States, and the United States was the second government (after the Kingdom of Brazil) to recognize an independent Spanish American state.
-At that time, mutual relations have existed since the U.S. established a diplomatic mission in Santa Fe de Bogotá in 1823.
+During the Latin American wars of independence, the United States was officially neutral but permitted Latin American agents to obtain weapons and supplies.
+With the reception of Manuel Torres in 1821, the Gran Colombia (present-day Panama, Colombia, Ecuador, northern Peru, Venezuela, western Guyana and northwest Brazil) became the first former Spanish colony recognized by the United States, and the United States was the second government (after the Kingdom of Brazil) to recognize an independent Latin American state.
+The first diplomatic envoy from the U.S. arrived in Bogotá December 1822.
 The next year the Anderson–Gual Treaty became the first bilateral treaty the U.S. concluded with another American country.
-U.S. relations with the governments in Bogotá, Quito and Caracas were not interrupted when Ecuador and Venezuela left the federation in 1830.
+It established mutual most favored nation status between the countries.
+Following the dissolution of Gran Colombia, the United States recognized the Venezuela as an independent republic.
+In his 1835 State of the Union, Jackson noted:From our diplomatic agents in Brazil, Chile, Peru, Central America, Venezuela, and New Granada constant assurances are received of the continued good understanding with the Governments to which they are severally accredited.